-Specific requirements for home studies vary by state and agency so be sure to ask for a list of the items and information your agency needs.
+Specific requirements for home studies vary by state, we will be sure to ask for a list of the items and information that you will need.
 The following are commonly required:

 - An autobiographical statement-a statement you create about your life history

 - Certified copies of birth certificates for you, your partner, and any children

 - The death certificate of a former spouse

 - Certified copies of the finalization or adoption decrees for any adopted children